rmarting/fis-demo/camel-cxf/ReadMe.md

 You can find more details about running this [quickstart](http://fabric8.io/guide/quickstarts/running.html) on the website.
 This also includes instructions how to change the Docker image user and registry.

+### Testing

+There is a SoapUI project create in _src/test/resources/soapui_ with a sample request to test the Web Service deployed.